 We attended the full-day program.
 The subjects and instructors changed throughout the day like a typical school day.
 Most of the activities were interactive which was perfect for my kiddos who were a little bit younger than most of the children present that day.

 During the boomerang lesson, we each took turns trying to throw the boomerang so that it would return to us.
 I failed miserably.
 While we were each taking turns, the instructor explained quite a bit about how boomerangs are made and their uses in Aboriginal life.
 After the lesson, we were led into a silver-colored building made of corrugated metal.
-The children and teachers filled the chairs in the main room and some of the smaller children sat on the floor.
+The children and teachers filled the chairs in the main room and some smaller children sat on the floor.

 Aboriginal Art Class